 Add the mango mix to the glasses equally.

-Top with club soda.
+Top with chilled club soda.
 Garnish with mint leaves and lemon slices.
 Serve immediately.

 Frequently Asked Questions

 Yes, you can make this delicious drink in a blender.
-Just add in chopped mangoes, some mint leaves, sugar, lemon juice, jalapeno, white rum in the blender and make a smooth puree.
+Add chopped mangoes, mint leaves, sugar, lime juice, jalapeno, and white rum to a blender jar and make a smooth puree.

-Next, add the ice cubes in the glass, pour the mango mixture and top it with club soda and mint leaves and it’s ready.
+Fill the cocktail glasses with ice cubes, pour the mango mixture over the ice, and top with club soda.
+Garnish with mint leaves and serve.

-You can also make a non-alcoholic mango mojito, by just omitting the white rum from the recipe, and there you have a refreshing summer mocktail.
+You can make a non-alcoholic mango mojito by just omitting the white rum from the recipe.

 Storage Suggestions